-The school has a sign-out book located in the main office.
-Occasions for the use of a sign-out book are:
+The school has a sign-out cards located in the main office.
+Occasions for the use of a sign-out card are:

 - in the event of a student illness, the parent or an adult designated by the parent must come to the school and take the child.
 It is against the law to dismiss a child during school hours except into the direct custody of a parent, guardian, or an adult designated by the parent.
-If the parent cannot be contacted, the secretary will contact the name listed on the child's emergency contact slip.
-Emergency slips are completed in September and must be updated as necessary. - for liturgies and services when altar servers leave the school, the students will sign out and in. - when a student is released to a parent or guardian, that adult (must be 18 years of age or older) must sign the book. - for a prearranged appointment when the student is released, the parent, guardian, or approved adult must sign the book.
-[Please note: only the principal may approve the release of a student for a prearranged appointment.]
+If the parent cannot be contacted, the secretary will contact the name listed on the child's emergency contact card.
+Emergency cards are completed in September and must be updated as necessary. - when a student is released to a parent or guardian, that adult (must be 18 years of age or older) must sign the early dismissal card.